-Wind farm the size of Guernsey complete
+Wind farm base officially opens

-Offshore wind farm near Brighton and Worthing completed
+Offshore wind farm base opened by MP

-A £1bn offshore wind farm the size of Guernsey which will provide energy for around 350,000 homes is officially opening later.
+The base of a £1bn offshore wind farm which will provide energy for around 350,000 homes has been officially opened.

 The Rampion project, off Brighton, has 116 turbines and will power the equivalent of half the homes in Sussex.

-It is the first on the south coast and is two-thirds the size of the London Array, the biggest offshore wind farm in the world.
+It is the first on the south coast and will be two-thirds the size of the London Array, the biggest offshore wind farm in the world.

 The Array has 175 turbines in the Thames Estuary near Kent.

-Lewes MP Maria Caulfield will open the Rampion's Newhaven operations and maintenance base later.
+Lewes MP Maria Caulfield has opened the Rampion's Newhaven operations and maintenance base.

 The farm stretches from East Worthing in the west, to Brighton in the east and covers an area of 72 square kilometres, which is just larger than the island of Guernsey in the English Channel.